Samsung Galaxy S20+ vs Galaxy Note 9: Worth the Upgrade?

 - Galaxy Note 9: 12MP main camera, 12MP telephoto 2x optical zoom lens (Main sensor is 1.4um)

-While the Galaxy Note 9 did have a second telephoto zoom lens, it wasn’t all that great plus you still got better photos from the main camera.
+While the Galaxy Note 9 does have a second telephoto zoom lens, it’s not all that great plus you still get better photos from the main camera.
 It was just an option if you needed it.
-With the Galaxy S20 you have three different focal points, and all the cameras are upgraded and newer sensors we’ve never seen in a Galaxy phone.
+With the Galaxy S20, you have three different focal points, and all the cameras are upgraded from previous years.

-The Galaxy S20 telephoto lens is a 3x optical and 10x digital zoom, which works great.
-We’ve even heard rumors of a new 100x “super-zoom” or space zoom feature.
-What you see above are the three main cameras, a ToF camera sensor, the flash and microphones.
-All said and done, the Galaxy S20+ looks like it’ll have an amazing set of cameras on it that can easily capture all of life’s moments.
+The Galaxy S20 telephoto lens is a 3x optical and 30x digital zoom, which works great.
+You have a solid main camera, a crazy new telephoto zoom lens that can even record in 8k, then an ultra-wide camera for family portraits or landscape photography.
+It does it all.

 Galaxy S20+ vs Galaxy Note 9: Battery Life & Charging

-The Galaxy Note 9 had decent battery life, but that’s one area that I think we can all agree needs to be better.
-Luckily for us, it looks like Samsung is finally taking battery life seriously.
+Even though it’s starting to show it’s age, the Galaxy Note 9 still has pretty great battery life.
+That said, it can always be better, and it will if you upgrade.
 Looking at the spec sheet above you’ll notice that the battery is substantially bigger and the charging speed got an upgrade too.
 Both of these are important for day-to-day use.

 - Samsung Galaxy S20+: 4500 mAh (25w fast wired charging, fast wireless charging and reverse wireless charging)